 Mammut, a leading brand for mountaineering equipment and outdoor clothing, joined Fair Wear Foundation in 2008.

-Mammut has particularly good systems in place to monitor suppliers, evaluate their performance and assess country risks.
-Still, the growth in the number of suppliers poses challenges in monitoring suppliers and actively following up on audit results.
+Mammut has good systems in place to monitor suppliers, evaluate their performance and assess country risks.
+However, the strategy chosen by Mammut and its main suppliers to change production locations continues to pose challenges in monitoring suppliers and actively following up on audit results.

 In 2018, Mammut also made further progress on the topic of living wages.
 Using its initial research on price calculations by factories as the basis, the brand continued to research the current labour minutes per style and made an overview of the current wages paid to sewing workers in its most important factories.
 These are important stepping stones towards payment of a target wage in Mammut’s production locations.

 Compared to the year before, Mammut seems to have better control over the sourcing practices of its Japanese subsidiary.
 Mammut’s purchasing department is nowadays controlling the placement of production at new suppliers by the Japanese subsidiary.